 You should ask an appropriately qualified person, though it is not possible to tell you which one.
 Specialists belonging to different types of organisations will be able to do this.
 For example, qualified electricians can belong to five different government-approved schemes.
-If you want further advice, please contact the surveyor.
-What the further investigations will involve
+If you want further advice, please contact the Surveyor.